-General Questions
+General League Questions

 Starting in the 2019 league season, USTA Colorado will utilize the standard tiebreak procedure for changing sides.
 Players change sides of the court every 6 points.
 The first person to serve, serves one point to the deuce side of the court (do not change sides after the 1st point).
 Every subsequent server will serve two points, starting from the ad-side of the court.
 Any tiebreak at the end of the 1st or 2nd set is still first to 7 by 2.
 The match tiebreak in lieu of a 3rd set is still first to 10 by 2.
 At the end of any set, doubles partners may change their serving order.
 This includes at the beginning of a match tiebreak in lieu of a 3rd set.

 The standard tiebreak procedure for switching sides will apply to all local league matches, flight playoffs and District Championships.
-The Coman is still being used for Sectional and National Championships, so any teams that advance will use the Coman at those events.
+The Coman tiebreak procedure is still being used for Sectional and National Championships, so any teams that advance will use the Coman at those events.

 The Standard tiebreak procedure must be used for all league matches (singles or doubles) for any tiebreak that is played (set tiebreak or match tiebreak).